8 Great Reasons to Visit Myrtle Beach During Christmas

 Enjoy Special Holiday Events

-In addition to Christmas Lights, Christmas Trees and festive shows, the Myrtle Beach area hosts fun Christmas-themed events, including parades, a Santa Crawl, and two boat regattas.
+In addition to Christmas Lights, Christmas Trees and festive shows, the Myrtle Beach area hosts fun Christmas-themed events, including parades, a Santa Crawl, and at least one boat regatta.

-North Myrtle Beach hosts a festive nighttime parade with lighted floats and vehicles on Dec.
-3. Surfside Beach, Conway and Murrells Inlet all host parades featuring local civic groups, businesses, floats and marching bands as well.
+The North Myrtle Beach Christmas Parade is a festive nighttime event with lighted floats and vehicles.
+Surfside Beach, Conway and Murrells Inlet all host parades featuring local civic groups, businesses, floats and marching bands as well.

 For some festive adult fun, join the Santa Crawl on the Murrells Inlet Marshwalk, which features food and drink specials, live music, and prizes for the best Christmas attire.
 Check out these events and more on our Myrtle Beach events calendar.